Arijit Singh: 2022

-In January, Singh sang 2 songs "Soch Liya" and "Aashiqui Aa Gayi" from the movie Radhe Shyam.
+In January, Singh sang two songs "Soch Liya" and "Aashiqui Aa Gayi" from the movie Radhe Shyam.
 Arijit Singh and Shreya Ghoshal have sung for the movie Bachchan Pandey composed by Amaal Malik and lyrics written by Kumaar.
-Singh also sang "Kesariya" from the movie Brahmāstra.
+Singh also sang "Kesariya" and a duet "Deva Deva" with Jonita Gandhi from the movie Brahmāstra.
+"Kesariya" became the first Indian song to cross 300 million and also over 500 million streams on Spotify.